-Why Does It Work, Putting Your Hard Drive in the Freezer, and Is It Safe?
+Does Putting Your Hard Drive in the Freezer Work, and is it Safe?

-In order to understand why sticking your hard drive in the freezer helps recover data, it is necessary to understand the basic workings of data extraction from a typical hard drive.
+In order to understand why sticking your hard drive in the freezer could help recover data, it is necessary to understand the basic workings of data extraction from a typical hard drive.

 Extraction of data from a hard drive is similar to extraction of music from an old record on a gramophone.
 The gramophone music comes from a constantly rotating disk (platter), from which “data” is obtained by a static needle (head) that rubs against the surface of the disk.
 Similarly, a computer hard drive consists primarily of the following components:

 - Reading/Writing head

 A hard drive has a number of platters that store the required information.
 These platters constantly rotate at great speeds.
 While rotating, they rub against the writing/reading head, which helps extract or insert data.

 Over time and with usage, the platters and the head may become distorted or rub too hard against each other.
 This is the primary source of the clicking noises you hear when you connect the hard drive to your computer.

 Placing the hard drive in the freezer causes the platter and head to contract or shrink, which reduces the contact between them.
 This results in less rubbing and increases the chance of extracting your data.
 However, a few minutes after removal from the freezer, the hard drive components may expand and return to their distorted form.